Purushotham-Palla/blogApp/README.md

 #### Viewer Interface

 - Implement UI for viewers to:
-  - Search blog posts by title or date.
+  - Search blog posts by title or date(working on that).
   - View individual blog posts in detail, opening them in a new tab.

 ## Video Link